staticka/staticka/README.md

 $ composer require staticka/staticka
 ```

-## Basic Usage
+## Basic usage

+> [!NOTE]
-The following guides below showcase the functionalities of `Staticka`.
+> The following guides below showcase the functionalities of `Staticka`.
 If a specified requirement wants to create a static blog site using a terminal or wants to create pages with a web-based user interface, kindly check [Console](https://github.com/staticka/console) or [Expresso](https://github.com/staticka/expresso) respectively.

-### Simple HTML from string

 `Staticka` can convert simple Markdown content from string into HTML: